8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Animating a Canvas
 Canvases are made up of `frames`.
-A frame is an independent drawing surface the same size and shape as of the Pixel grid.
-When the Canvas updates, it draws the current frame, then switches to the next frame.
-This creates the illusion of animation while the Section is running by rapidly drawing and switching frames.
+A frame is an independent drawing surface with the same dimensions as the Pixel grid.
+When the Canvas updates, it draws the current frame then switches to the next frame.
+This creates the illusion of animation while by rapidly drawing and switching frames.

 **Note:** The frame drawing rate is tied to the Maestro's refresh rate.

+You can specify the number of frames in the constructor.
+Omitting this value creates a Canvas with a single frame.

 When using one of the `draw()` methods (detailed under [Drawing Shapes](#drawing-shapes), drawing occurs on the current active frame, which you can find using `get_current_frame_index()`.
 Using `set_current_frame_index()` changes the active frame to the specified frame, causing any `draw()` actions to modify the new frame.
-Another way to quickly jump between frames is to use `next_frame()`, which changes the current frame to the next available frame (or the first frame if we've reached the end of the animation).
+Another way to quickly jump between frames is to use `next_frame()`, which changes the current frame to the next available frame (or the first frame if we're currently on hte last frame).

 To change the number of frames, use `set_num_frames()`.
-Note that this will delete any data stored in the current frames.
+Note that this will delete any data stored in the current frame set.

 ## Drawing Shapes
 The Canvas class provides several `draw()` methods for drawing various shapes, elements, and patterns.
 For each shape you must specify where it will appear on the grid (as x and y coordinates) and any extra parameters that the shape requires.